Harshilpatel2605/Harshilpatel2605.github.io/README.md

 ##### Here is a short description about me...
 Hello there, my name is Harshil Patel.
-I hail from Ahmedabad and came to Goa for higher education.
+I am from Ahmedabad and came to Goa for higher education.

 I am a very Down to earth personality and keen to talk.